MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

-## Obective 2: getting attendees for Gala
+## Objective 2: getting attendees for Gala
 To foster the participation, we thought that universities were the places where to concentrate our effort for the higher probability to find tech-savvy and tech-passionate people.
 We ended up with the following list:
 *	116th St. Columbia